SAP-samples/partner-reference-application/Tutorials/41-Multi-Tenancy-Features-Data-Privacy.md

     2. In the Channel Manager, click *Map aliases* in the *Status* column of the *Poetry Slam Manager* content provider.
     3. In the *Alias Mapping* dialog box, select the *App Aliases* tab.
     4. Click on *Select aliases to map* and select the *audit-log-viewer-service* alias as defined in the *cdm.json* previously.
-    5. For the next dropdown list, called *runtime destination*, select the *audit-log-viewer-service* destination as defined in the SAP BTP Cockpit under *Destinations* previously.
+    5. For the next dropdown list, called *runtime destination*, select the *audit-log-viewer-service* destination as defined in the SAP BTP cockpit under *Destinations* previously.
     6. *Save* it.

 5. Go back to the *Site Directoy* and open the application.
 The SAP Build Work Zone launchpad of the deployed application opens.